What kind of investor are you?

 While safety of principal naturally becomes a higher priority at retirement, it still makes sense for most retirees to keep a portion of their RRSP or RRIF assets in longer-term, growth-oriented investments.
 In most cases, a balanced portfolio that includes equities, fixed income and cash makes the most sense.

 How involved do I want to be in my investment decisions?

 If you enjoy following the markets, researching companies, and learning how to evaluate the quality of individual securities, and you're able to spend the time required to monitor your holdings, then you can choose to build a retirement savings portfolio of individual securities.

 If you prefer to spend less time evaluating and tracking investments, you can still maintain control of your self-directed portfolio by choosing ETFs, professionally managed mutual funds, or complete portfolio solutions.

-No matter what kind of investor you are, Qtrade Investor provides everything you need to manage your self-directed RSP or other investment account: low commissions, outstanding service and powerful tools and research, all in an easy-to-use platform.
+No matter what kind of investor you are, Qtrade provides everything you need to manage your portfolio with confidence: outstanding service, powerful tools and resources and an easy-to-use platform.

 The information contained in this article was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
 This material is for informational and educational purposes and it is not intended to provide specific advice including, without limitation, investment, financial, tax or similar matters.